-- (2) While you can use either a portrait or a landscape orientation and either check or uncheck Axis Swap, in this example we will use Portrait and Letter under Layout>Blank Size and check Axis Swap under Cut>Plotting Defaults.
-Also check Sign Blank.
-Click on Apply and then OK to close this window. - (3) Select the image and, from the Shapes Tool icon on the Tools toolbar, click on the Multi-Registration Mark icon (third from the right).
+- (2) Note the following settings that must be made: - a.
+Layout>Blank Size, select Letter (8.50 x 11.00), check Landscape at the top, click on OK. - b.
+Cut>Plotting Defaults, uncheck Axis Swap, check Sign Blank, click on Save Default and then OK. - (3) Registration marks must be added to the page.
+To do this, marquis-select the images and then, from the Shapes Tool icon on the Tools toolbar, click on the Multi-Registration Mark icon (third from the right).
 In the Smart Bar will be a menu choice of marks to use.
 Pick the "+" symbol (6th from the left side).
 On the right, you can select how far to offset the marks.
-Enter a relatively small value (say, 0.25" or 6mm):
+Enter 0.1 (you can make this offset larger, but make sure you have room on your page for it).
+Four registration marks will appear around the image.
+Click on Close.